jprinet/quarkus-maven-sample/quarkus-custom-user-data-maven-extension/README.md

 ### Goal Inputs

-The `QuarkusCachingConfig` makes the Quarkus build goal cacheable by the configurating the following goal inputs:
+The `QuarkusCachingConfig` makes the Quarkus build goal cacheable by configuring the following goal inputs:

 #### General inputs
 - The compilation classpath